isabella232/present-go-at-optiopay/PITCHME.md

 - Abstracts away reading of Kafka topics |
 - Keeps track of client position within Kafka topic |
 - Helps writing to Kafka topics |
+- Composes HTTP handlers |
+- Service implementations have to implement interfaces |
+- More than 40 services built on top of Micro |
+- Most of them store current state in a PostgreSQL DB |

 ---

-## Go Services Use OptioPay Micro
+## Example Go Service that Uses Micro

-- XX services built on top of Micro
-- Most of them store current state in a PostgreSQL DB
+Show code from my onboarding woodblock service.

 ---